 His win was met with an immediate charge of buying votes.
 Peña Nieto’s opponent, Andres Manuel Lopez Obrador, citing reports of “irregularities,” held off on conceding the election until the final election results were confirmed.

 Peña Nieto took office on December 1, 2012, and immediately made moves to strengthen his country’s security forces to battle the alarming violence that the drug cartels had brought to parts of Mexico.
 This included the creation of special units that worked exclusively on missing persons cases.

-Peña Nieto’s other work has involved deregulating the country’s energy industry so that international firms can get access to Mexico’s vast oil and gas reserves.
-In addition, Peña Nieto has worked to strengthen the country’s automobile industry by making it easier for car makers, including Audi, Kia and BMA, to build factories in Mexico.
+Peña Nieto’s other work involved deregulating the country’s energy industry so international firms could gain access to Mexico’s vast oil and gas reserves.
+In addition, Peña Nieto worked to strengthen the country’s automobile industry by making it easier for car makers, including Audi, Kia and BMW, to build factories in Mexico.
 During the first two years of the Peña Nieto presidency, more than $19 billion was invested in Mexico’s automobile sector.

 El Chapo Arrest and Escape

 Peña Nieto also received international acclaim in February 2014 when Mexican marines captured Joaquín "El Chapo" Guzmán Loera, head of the notorious Sinaloa drug cartel.
 That goodwill ended, however, when on July 11, 2015, Guzman escaped from the maximum-security prison where he’d been held.